Tanz0rz/haxe-fmod/docs/guides/fmod-manager.md

 FmodManager.UnloadBank("Level1.bank");
 ```

 Loads are counted.
 A bank loaded twice unloads on the second `UnloadBank`.
 A level never pulls away a bank another level still holds.
 Native targets load synchronously.
-HTML5 loads asynchronously, so poll `IsBankLoaded` before the first event from the bank. `IsAnyBankLoading()` reports whether any bank is still loading, and `WaitForBanks()` blocks until every pending load completes on native targets.
+HTML5 loads asynchronously, so poll `IsBankLoaded` before the first event from the bank. `IsAnyBankLoading()` reports whether any bank is still loading, and `AnyBankFailed()` reports a load that ended in error. `WaitForBanks()` blocks until every pending load completes on native targets.
 HTML5 cannot block, so it returns at once there.
 The [engine components](components.md) load a bank for a state's lifetime without any of these calls, and [Bank loading](bank-loading.md) covers the registry underneath.

 ## Music